What is HR analytics?

 - Offer acceptance rate: How many formal job offers are accepted out of the total number given.

-- Training efficiency: By analyzing several data points including performance improvement, extra responsibility, and promotion, HR professionals can assess how good your training is, and whether to increase training expenses.
+- Training efficiency: By analysing several data points including performance improvement, extra responsibility, and promotion, HR professionals can assess how good your training is, and whether to increase training expenses.

 - Employee engagement: Surveys, performance reviews, and productivity measurements combine to measure how happy, satisfied, and engaged your employees are.